OneLiteFeatherNET/Microtus/Writerside/topics/Extension-Generation.md

 }
 ```

-Now you should be able to define a `extension` block in your `build.gradle`
+Now you should be able to define an `extension` block in your `build.gradle`
 file without any issues.
-The syntax of configure the plugin follows the kotlin dsl script or groovy script definition.
+The syntax of configuring the plugin follows the kotlin dsl script or groovy script definition.

 ### Configure extension generation